-Our best summer adventure with the kids was definitely floating along the Grand River in rafts.
+Our best summer adventure with the kids was definitely the day we spent with Grand River Rafting Company, floating along the Grand River.
 Kids of all ages – and adults of all ages – will love it.
 Here’s why.

 online booking for grand river rafting

-We grabbed our small friend group of three adults and 5 kids and booked an afternoon of floating down the Grand River, even though I had no idea what that entailed.
-I’ve never done anything like this, nor had my kids, but I was the most novice of the crew.
+We had a group of eight: three adults and five children.
+We decided to go on a float down the Grand River.
+I wasn’t sure what to expect.
+I’d never done anything like this, nor had my kids, but I was the most novice of the crew.
 Let’s just say I rocked it.
 And I felt like a real rafter by the end of our float.

-We chose to do the Paris to Brant 13 km tour.
+We chose to do the Paris to Brant 13 km tour through Grand River Rafting Company.
 You park at Brant Conservation Area and check in with the rafting company there.
 This is where you park, and it’s also your final stop on the river tour.
-Everybody had to have masks at this point, and they did a temperature check.
-After some tips, safety instructions, and a life jacket fitting, we boarded a school bus to drive us to the top of the 13 km trail in Paris.
+After we were told some safety tips and other instructions, we boarded a school bus to drive us to the top of the 13 km trail in Paris.

 Once we got to the launch point in Paris, we got our turbo tube paddles and picked up our inflatable rafts down at the water.
 This is also the place where you would ask for a tether.
-The tether can be used to tie yourself to your friends so you always stay together, or it can be used to tie your kids rafts to yours so they don’t float away.
+Use the tether to tie yourself to your friends so you always stay together, or use it to tie your kid’s rafts to yours so they don’t float away.
 Even if you don’t think you’ll need a tether, I highly suggest getting one just in case.

-In addition to the peaceful, natural tranquillity that the Grand River offers, there are a few things to see along the way.
-The Guide told us about some natural springs with fresh, completely drinkable water that he said was referred to as “sweet water” because it was the best water he ever tasted.
+The Guide told us to look for the natural springs with fresh, drinkable water.
 The springs were small, but we found them.
-You need to pull your watercraft over to the shore and have an empty water bottle ready for filling.
-Seriously, this is the most connected to mother nature I’ve ever felt!
+You need to pull your boat over to the shore and have an empty water bottle ready for filling.
+What a wonderful way to be connected to mother nature.

 There is also a picnic stop at about 11km in.
 There were tables, trash cans and a port-a-potty.
-We stopped to eat some snacks, but I highly recommend tethering your group together and eating right on the water while you slowly drift.
-My kids loved passing our snacks around!
+We stopped at the shore to eat some snacks.
+You could also tether yourselves together and snack right on the water.

 - Sunscreen.
-Don’t make me tell you twice!
 There is absolutely zero shade on the river and the sun reflecting off the water will get ya!

-- You will get soaked.
+- Prepare to get soaked.
 You’re sitting in water the whole time, but it’s not nearly as uncomfortable as it sounds.

-- Water shoes in case you need to get out and rescue your kids when they get stuck in the shallow areas.
-Crocs, old runners, water shoes all work.
+- Bring or wear water shoes in case you need to get out and rescue your kids when they get stuck in shallow areas.
+Crocs, old runners, and water shoes all work.

 - Food/water in waterproof containers/baggies.
 Our kids loved sharing snacks back and forth.